atyryshkina/algorithm-performance-analysis/README.md

 A hurdle the dataset presents is that it contains undetected errors - errors that occurred but were not recorded.

-One type of undetected error are jobs recorded to have completed 'succefully' without the requisite input data.
-One tool that requires input is `bwa_mem Galaxy version 0.7.15.1` ([link](https://toolshed.g2.bx.psu.edu/view/devteam/bwa/53646aaaafef)).
-Yet the number of jobs labelled as 'succesfully completed' without a required input is 49 or 0.25% of 'successful' jobs.
+One type of undetected error is the input file error, in which jobs are recorded to have completed 'succefully' without the requisite input data.
+For instance, the tool `bwa_mem Galaxy version 0.7.15.1` ([link](https://toolshed.g2.bx.psu.edu/view/devteam/bwa/53646aaaafef)) requires input, yet the number of jobs labelled as 'succesfully' completed without a required input is 49 or 0.25% of 'successful' jobs runs of the tool.

 <!--